pmtran5884/paulmhtran/content/en/home/about.md

 * I have traveled to all 50 states in the US
 * I started medical school at 17
 * I don't drink coffee
+* I was a drum major in high school

 ### Interested in
 * Triathlon training- been preparing for the [Augusta 70.3](https://www.ironman.com/im703-augusta)